-Functionality Secure Signature Creation Device (SSCD) with specific Security Target Common Criteria Part 2 extended ► PP Compliance For Configuration A only: Secure Signature-Creation Device, Type 3 Version: 1.05, EAL4+, 25 July 2001, BSI-PP-0006-2002 Assurance Package Common Criteria Part 3 conformant EAL4 augmented by: AVA MSU.3 and AVA VLA.4
+Functionality Smartcard operating system with specific Security Target Common Criteria Part 2 extended PP Compliance For Configuration A only: Version: 1.05, EAL 4+, April 03, 2002; BSI-PP-0006-2002T Assurance Package Common Criteria Part 3 conformant EAL4+ augmented by: AVA MSU.3 and AVA VLA.4

 This certificate is valid only for the evaluated version of the product in connection with the complete certification report and the evaluated configurations described there.
-Evaluation and certification have been performed in accordance with the rules of the certification scheme of T-Systems and the stipulations from BSI for the "Deutsches IT-Sicherheitszertifikat [German IT Security Certificate]".
-The rating of the strength of cryptographic algorithms suitable for encryption as well as decryption is excluded from the recognition by BSI.
+Evaluation and certification have been performed in accordance with the rules of the certification scheme of T-Systems.